What is Victoria's Secret Angel card?

 - Approval: Is it hard to get approved for the card from VS?
 Not really.
 The credit score / history requirements are not made public, but based on feedback I've heard from people, even if you have a score in the 600's (which is fair or average) you have a good shot at approval.

 *Note: A couple years ago, the Victorias Secret credit card charged you a $1.00 fee each and every month they mailed your paper billing statement!
-Fortunately, they have since discontinued that fee, so I'm happy to remove that from the "cons" list for 2015.
+Fortunately, they have since discontinued that fee, so I'm happy to remove that from the "cons" list.

 - High Interest Rate: Do you ever carry a balance?
 If you do then the Victoria’s Secret card is definitely a bad idea.
 The interest rate is an extremely high 24.99% at the time of this card review.
 That is really high and even if you just carry a balance a month or two, it just about makes the value of your rewards a wash when you consider the interest charges.